GeorgeStefanChira/SolarPowerBrampton/README.md

 1. [local_solution.py](/local_solution.py) - to log data in a locally hosted InfluxDB database
 2. [cloud_solution.py](/cloud_solution.py) - to log data using InfluxDB Cloud.

-[autostart.py](/autostart.py) is a file that is run at startup.
+[on_start.py](/autostart.py) is a file that is run at startup.
 It makes sure that everything works as it should and updates the code if needed

 All errors are handled by the [rpi_errors.py](/rpi_errors.py) file.
 There are different levels of errors because this code has to be operational even if someone who is not familiar with programming is using it.
 The following errors are used throughout the code:
   * Critical: only used when the code cannot function at all without solving this error, and it requires debugging.
-  * Connection: when internet connection is broken (maybe someone forgot to change to start a hotspot/ the SIM module is disconnected)
   * Sending: it failed to log a point to the database.
 Blinks the LED twice to alert the user.
+Most likely cause: network is down.
   * Measuring: trying to take a measurement failed.
-Blinks 3 times
+Blinks 3 times, most likely cause: circuit break.
   * Short: a quick LED blink for errors that aren't that important but should be acknowledged.
+Most likely cause: took to long to take a measurement.
   * Silent: for errors that don't matter, ie: measuring CPU use failed, this can be seen in the data and it should not be allowed to affect the rest of the process.

 ---